 - Inclusion@Work Identifies promising employment policies and practices for recruiting, hiring, retaining and advancing qualified individuals with disabilities.
 Based on the Business Strategies that Work report.

 - Employer Assistance and Resource Network on Disability Inclusion (EARN) Finding Job Candidates with Disabilities Information from EARN, an ODEP-funded project, on state and local resources, organizations, and job boards that can help employers find qualified job seekers with disabilities.

 - Workers with Disabilities: Where Can Employers Find Qualified Applicants with Disabilities?
 Article from the Society for Human Resources Management (SHRM) that details several ways to recruit workers with disabilities.

 For Federal Employers

-- Toolkit for Federal Agencies on Implementing Executive Order 13548 Outline of five-step process and related resources to assist Federal agencies in their efforts to increase the employment of people with disabilities.
+- Toolkit for Federal Agencies on Hiring People with Disabilities Outline of five-step process and related resources to assist Federal agencies in their efforts to increase the employment of people with disabilities.

-- OPM Federal Employment of People with Disabilities Website Website that addresses federal disability hiring programs, reasonable accommodations in the federal workplaces, related laws and executive orders and other resources.
+- OPM Federal Employment of People with Disabilities Information on Federal disability hiring programs, reasonable accommodations in Federal workplaces, related laws and executive orders, and other resources.

 - Advancing Opportunities: Accommodations Resources for Federal Managers and Employees Information on government-wide and agency-specific accommodation resources for federal managers.